davideger/blog/a_gpt_of_ones_own.md

 And until a few weeks ago, I'd largely ignored the GPT ChatBots: When I first tried them, they hallucinated badly and led me astray when I asked them how to use various programming libraries.
 But [Simon Willison](http://simonwillison.net/) and others have been using them to get things done with surprising ease.
 So two weeks ago, I asked Google's Gemini 1.5 the following:

 ```
-I have an HTML table, and for each row I have a pair of numbers [low, high] in the first column.
-I would like to make this first column more visual by rendering the interval as a rectangle aligned along the x axis within each cell, so that you can quickly see how the intervals in each row relate to each other.
+I have an HTML table, and for each row I have a pair of numbers [low, high]
+in the first column.
+I would like to make this first column more visual
+by rendering the interval as a rectangle aligned along the x axis within
+each cell, so that you can quickly see how the intervals in each row
+relate to each other.
 Could you show an example HTML table that renders this way?
 ```

-And I was shocked at just how good the answer was.
-It taught me about explicitly attaching [data fields](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to tags (woah, when did that happen?), and gave me idiomatic CSS and javascript to accomplish what I wanted.
+I was shocked at just how good the answer was.
+Gemini taught me about explicitly attaching [data fields](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to HTML tags (woah, when did that happen?), and gave me idiomatic CSS and javascript to accomplish what I wanted.
 Copy, paste, ask one follow up and I was done.
 What would have been hours for me turned into a couple of minutes.

-# Llama 3, almost as good as GPT-4 / Gemini Pro
+# [Llama 3](https://llama.meta.com/llama3/): an excellent, free AI you can run at home

 April 2024 saw a flurry of AI model announcements: [Reka Core](https://www.reka.ai/news/reka-core-our-frontier-class-multimodal-language-model), Microsoft's [Phi 3](https://export.arxiv.org/abs/2404.14219), Cohere's [Command R+](https://cohere.com/blog/command-r-plus-microsoft-azure).
-But standing out was Meta's release of its open  [Llama 3](https://llama.meta.com/llama3/), a model scoring 1213 in the [LMSYS Chatbot Arena Leaderboard](https://chat.lmsys.org/?leaderboard), less than 50 elo points away from the best AI models Gemini 1.5 and GPT-4:
+But standing out was Meta's release of its open  [Llama 3](https://llama.meta.com/llama3/), a model scoring 1213 in the [LMSYS Chatbot Arena Leaderboard](https://chat.lmsys.org/?leaderboard), less than 50 [elo points](https://en.wikipedia.org/wiki/Elo_rating_system) away from the best AI models Gemini 1.5 and GPT-4:

 ![Screenshot of lmsys leaderboard 24 April 2024](lmsys_arena_leaderboard_24_april_2024.png)

-Llama 3 has a couple of shortcomings: It is text only ([Gemini 1.5](https://ai.google.dev/gemini-api/docs/models/gemini) can process text, images, and video), and  has a relatively modest context window of 8k tokens.
-Vanilla transformer inference cost grows as the square of the context, though advances such as [Ring Attention are making those costs linear](https://learnandburn.ai/p/how-to-build-a-10m-token-context).
+Llama 3 has shortcomings: It is text only (whereas [Gemini 1.5](https://ai.google.dev/gemini-api/docs/models/gemini) can process text, images, and video), and  has a relatively modest context window of 8k tokens.
+The latest AIs now use [Ring Attention to make very large contexts possible](https://learnandburn.ai/p/how-to-build-a-10m-token-context).

 But for short conversations, the release of Llama 3 means: *you can now run a cutting-edge AI at home*!